deeprapid/angular-respondr/README.md

 angular.module('myModule', ['angular-respondr']);
 ```

-### Include respondr analytics and angular-respondr in your index page
+### Include angular-respondr in your index page:
-The final step is to add angular-respondr and respondr analytics to your index page:
+The final step is to add angular-respondr and its dependencies to your index page. angular-respondr also requires that you include Respondr Analytics, as follows:

 ```
 <script type="text/javascript">